nikkeijin/laravel/inertia/README.md

 sail artisan inertia:middleware
 ```

-Once the middleware has been published, register the HandleInertiaRequests middleware in your App\Http\Kernel as the last item in your web middleware group.
+Once the middleware has been published, register the HandleInertiaRequests middleware in your App\Http\Kernel as the LAST ITEM in your web middleware group.

 ```
 'web' => [